Maenad: Myths

 On another occasion, the Thyiades were snowed in on Parnassos and it was necessary to send a rescue party.
 The clothing of the men who took part in the rescue froze solid.
 It is unlikely that the Thyiades, even if they wore deerskins over their shoulders, were ever dressed more warmly than the men.

 Nurses and nymphs

 In the realm of the supernatural is the category of nymphs who nurse and care for the young Dionysus, and continue in his worship as he comes of age.
 The god Hermes is said to have carried the young Dionysus to the nymphs of Nysa.

-In another myth, when his mother, Semele, is killed, the care of young Dionysus falls into the hands of his sisters, Ino, Agave, and Autonoe, who later are depicted as participating in the rites and taking a leadership role among the other maenads.
+In another myth, when his mother, Semele, is killed, the care of young Dionysus falls into the hands of his sisters, Ino, Agave, and Autonoë, who later are depicted as participating in the rites and taking a leadership role among the other maenads.